apache/doris/docs/en/ecosystem/spark-doris-connector.md

 ```
 > Note: If you check out the source code from tag, you can just run sh build.sh --tag without specifying the spark and scala versions.
 This is because the version in the tag source code is fixed.

 After successful compilation, the file `doris-spark-2.3.4-2.11-1.0.0-SNAPSHOT.jar` will be generated in the `output/` directory.
 Copy this file to `ClassPath` in `Spark` to use `Spark-Doris-Connector`.
-For example, `Spark` running in `Local` mode, put this file in the `jars/` folder. `Spark` running in `Yarn` cluster mode, put this file in the pre-deployment package.
+For example, `Spark` running in `Local` mode, put this file in the `jars/` folder. `Spark` running in `Yarn` cluster mode, put this file in the pre-deployment package Link：[apache/incubator-doris#9486](https://github.com/apache/incubator-doris/discussions/9486).

 ## Using Maven